choria-legacy/stream-replicator/README.md

 On a RHEL7 system the systemd unit files are using templating, if you have a configuration section for `cmdb` you would run that using `systemctl start stream-replicator@cmdb`.

 On a RHEL6 system you can edit `/etc/sysconfig/stream-replicator` and set `TOPICS="cmdb monitor"` to start a instance for the configured topics matching the names.

+## Puppet Module

+A Puppet module to install and manage the Stream Replicator can be found on the Puppet Forge as `choria/stream_replicator`